 - 5.1.
 All external communication is to be managed and overseen by the CEO. - 5.2.
-If INF is the data controller in relation to the personal data involved in the data breach, which will be the position in most cases, then INF has 72 hours to notify the ICO if the data breach is determined to be notifiable. - 5.3.
+If WN is the data controller in relation to the personal data involved in the data breach, which will be the position in most cases, then WN has 72 hours to notify the ICO if the data breach is determined to be notifiable. - 5.3.
 A data breach is notifiable unless it is unlikely to result in a risk to the rights and freedoms of any individual.
-The INF will make an assessment of the data breach against the following criteria taking into account the facts and circumstances in each instance: - 5.3.1. the type and volume of personal data which was involved in the data breach; - 5.3.2. whether any special category personal data was involved; - 5.3.3. the likelihood of the personal data being accessed by unauthorised third parties; - 5.3.4. the security in place in relation to the personal data, including whether it was encrypted; - 5.3.5. the risks of damage or distress to the data subject. - 5.4.
+WN will make an assessment of the data breach against the following criteria taking into account the facts and circumstances in each instance: - 5.3.1. the type and volume of personal data which was involved in the data breach; - 5.3.2. whether any special category personal data was involved; - 5.3.3. the likelihood of the personal data being accessed by unauthorised third parties; - 5.3.4. the security in place in relation to the personal data, including whether it was encrypted; - 5.3.5. the risks of damage or distress to the data subject. - 5.4.
 When the data breach is likely to result in a high risk to the rights and freedoms of the data subjects then the data subject must be notified without undue delay.
-This will be informed by the investigation of the breach by INF. - 5.5.
-The communication will be coordinated by the INF CEO and will include at least the following information: - 5.5.1. a description in clear and plain language of the nature of the data breach; - 5.5.2. the name and contact details of the DPO;
+This will be informed by the investigation of the breach by WN. - 5.5.
+The communication will be coordinated by the WN CEO and will include at least the following information: - 5.5.1. a description in clear and plain language of the nature of the data breach; - 5.5.2. the name and contact details of the CEO; - 5.5.3. the likely consequences of the data breach; - 5.5.4. the measures taken or proposed to be taken by WN to address the data breach including, where appropriate, measures to mitigate its possible adverse effects. - 5.6.
+There is no legal requirement to notify any individual if any of the following conditions are met: - 5.6.1. appropriate technical and organisational protection measures had been implemented and were applied to the data affected by the data breach, in